Main content

 If you can’t beat them, embrace them!
 Lean into your natural grays with a full-on deep silver shade.
 It’s on-trend and customizable for every skin tone.

-For a shade as bright and cool as this one, we advise using a shampoo and conditioner like L’Oréal Professionnel Serie Expert Silver Purple Shampoo and Conditioner once or twice a week to contrast yellow undertones.
+For a shade as bright and cool as this one, we advise using a shampoo and conditioner like L’Oréal Professionnel Serie Expert Silver Purple Shampoo once or twice a week to contrast yellow undertones.

 Silver Balayage